specialprocedures/semnet/README.md

 I love network analysis, and have explored embedding-derived [semantic networks](https://en.wikipedia.org/wiki/Semantic_network) in the past as an alternative approach to representing, clustering and querying news data.

 Semnet started life as a few functions I'd been using for deduplication for a forthcoming piece of research.
-I could a number of potential uses for my code, so I decided to package it up for others to use.
+I could see a number of potential uses for my code, so I decided to package it up for others to use.

 ## Statement on the use of AI